-(2) The State information Commission shall consist of

-(a) the State Chief Information Commissioner, and

-(b) such number of State Information Commissioners, not exceeding ten, as may be deemed necessary.

-(3) The State Chief Information Commissioner and the State Information Commissioners shall be appointed by the Governor on the recommendation of a comminee consisting of-

-(i) the Chief Minister, who shall be the Chairpenson of the committee;

-(a) the Leader of Opposition in the Legislative Assembly; and of Chief Information Commissioner or la formation Commissioner.

-(III) a Cabinet Minister to be nominated by the Chief Minister.
+- (2) The State Information Commission shall consist of- - (a) the State Chief Information Commissioner, and - (b) such number of State Information Commissioners, not exceeding ten, as may be deemed necessary. - (3) The State Chief Information Commissioner and the State Information Commissioners shall be appointed by the Governor on the recommendation of a committee consisting of- - (i) the Chief Minister, who shall be the Chairperson of the committee; - (ii) the Leader of Opposition in the Legislative Assembly; and - (iii) a Cabinet Minister to be nominated by the Chief Minister.

-Removal

-Explanation. -- For the purposes of removal of doubts, it is hereby declared that where the Leader of Opposition in the Legislative Assembly has not been recognised as such, the Leader of the single largest group is opposition of the Government in the Legislative Assembly shall be deemed to be the Leader of Opposition.
+Explanation.-For the purposes of removal of doubts, it is hereby declared that where the Leader of Opposition in the Legislative Assembly has not been recognised as such, the Leader of the single largest group in opposition of the Government in the Legislative Assembly shall be deemed to be the Leader of Opposition.

-(4) The general superintendence, direction and management of the affairs of the State Information Commission shall yest in the State Chief Information Commissioner who shall be assisted by the State Information Commissioners and may exercise all such powers and do all such acts and things which may be exercised or done by the State Information Commission autonomously without being subjected to directions by any other authority ander this Act.

-(5) The State Chief Information Commissioner and the State Information Commissioners shall be persons of eminence in public life with wide knowledge and experience in law, science and technology, social service, management, journalism, mass media or administration and governance.

-(6) The State Chlef Information Commissioner or a State Information Commissioner shall not be a Member of Parliament or Member of the Legislature of any State or Union territory, as the case may be, or hold any other office of profit or connected with any political party or carrying on any business or pursuing any profession.

-(7) The headquarters of the State Information Commission shall be at such place in the State as the State Government may, by notification in the Official Gazette, specify and the State Information Commission may, with the previous approval of the State Coverament, establish offices at other places in the State.
+- (4) The general superintendence, direction and management of the affairs of the State Information Commission shall vest in the State Chief Information Commissioner who shall be assisted by the State Information Commissioners and may exercise all such powers and do all such acts and things which may be exercised or done by the State Information Commission autonomously without being subjected to directions by any other authority under this Act. - (5) The State Chief Information Commissioner and the State Information Commissioners shall be persons of eminence in public life with wide knowledge and experience in law, science and technology, social service, management, journalism, mass media or administration and governance. - (6) The State Chief Information Commissioner or a State Information Commissioner shall not be a Member of Parliament or Member of the Legislature of any State or Union territory, as the case may be, or hold any other office of profit or connected with any political party or carrying on any business or pursuing any profession. - (7) The headquarters of the State Information Commission shall be at such place in the State as the State Government may, by notification in the Official Gazette, specify and the State Information Commission may, with the previous approval of the State Government, establish offices at other places in the State.

-Term of office and conditions of service

-(6. (7) The State Chief Information Commissioner shall hold office for a term of five years. from the date on which he enters upon his office and shall not be eligible for responsement:
+Term of office and conditions of service.
+16. (1) The State Chief Information Commissioner shall hold office for a term of five years from the date on which he enters upon his office and shall not be eligible for reappointment:

-Provided that no State Chief Information Commissioner shall hold office as such after he has attained the age of sktty-five years.
+Provided that no State Chief Information Commissioner shall hold office as such after he has attained the age of sixty-five years.

-(2) Every State Information Commissioner shall hold office for a term of five years from the date on which he enters upon his office or till he attains the age of sixty-five years, whichever is earlier, and shall not be eligible for manpointment as such State Information Commissioner:
+(2) Every State Information Commissioner shall hold office for a term of five years from the date on which he enters upon his office or till he attains the age of sixty-five years, whichever is earlier, and shall not be eligible for reappointment as such State Information Commissioner: